vijayanajay/st_final/docs/arch_review.md

 - Progress summaries accurately reflect completion counts
 - All completed tasks have corresponding implementation and test evidence

+**DOC-002:** Documentation Mismatch between Design and Implementation in feature_generator.py.
+The `docs/design.md` (Section 4.4) describes `generate_features`'s `feature_config` parameter in a way that implies it's primarily derived from strategy parameters.
+The actual implementation and other documentation (docs/src/feature_generator.py.md, docs/codebase_overview.md) show a more evolved and flexible feature_config structure that supports three different formats.

+**Flaw Impact:** High - Developers referencing docs/design.md for `generate_features` will have an incomplete or misleading understanding of how to configure features, potentially leading to incorrect usage or confusion.

+**Root Cause:** The design.md was not updated when the `generate_features` function's feature_config parameter handling was enhanced and finalized during implementation.

+**Mandated Solution:**
+1. ✅ **RESOLVED** - Added a prominent note section at the end of docs/design.md that points to docs/src/feature_generator.py.md and docs/codebase_overview.md for the accurate specification
+2. ✅ **RESOLVED** - Created a detailed docs/design_errata.md file that explains the discrepancy and documents the three supported feature_config structures accurately
+3. ✅ **RESOLVED** - Linked to the errata file from docs/design.md with a clear explanation of the implementation evolution

+**Systemic Prevention:** For future projects or major versions, establish a process where design documents are either living documents updated with implementation, or are clearly marked as "initial design" with pointers to detailed implementation docs for evolved components.
+If a design doc is to remain static, its limitations/deviations from the final implementation must be clearly signposted within the design document itself.

 ---

 ## RESOLVED CRITICAL FLAWS (This Audit)